 All academic departments and programs within the College undertake a program review every five years, following a schedule published in the College Program Review Rationale and Calendar.
 Each department/program performs an in-depth self-study which is reviewed by their Dean prior to submission to the College Program Review Committee, in accordance with the timeline included in the Rationale and Calendar.
-Following the completion of all steps of the process, the report is submitted to the Associate Vice-President of Instruction who reviews it and provides feedback to the department or program chair.
-The report is then forwarded to the Provost who performs a final review and uses the report to take administrative action and/or in the budget process to allocate financial resources that may have been identified for use in the next fiscal year.
+Following the completion of all steps of the process, the report is submitted to the Provost who performs a final review, provides feedback to the department or program chair, and uses it to take administrative action and/or in the budget process to allocate financial resources that may have been identified for use in the next fiscal year.

 Administrative Departmental Review

 The Tyler Junior College Administrative Departmental Review is a comprehensive, systematic method of self-evaluation and a review of progress toward achievement of departmental purposes and goals.
 The review process has been developed to complement on-going institutional effectiveness and has become a vital part of Tyler Junior College strategic planning efforts.
 In essence, this process is the means by which all administrative departments periodically review themselves according to a set of established criteria.
 For purposes of the administrative departmental review process, administrative department is defined as follows: